AnushaUKumar/Predictive-Crime-Intelligence-for-Buffalo/README.md

 df = pd.DataFrame.from_records(results)
 ```

-## Usage
+4.**Run the Backend**:
-Run the Backend: Use the Python script to train machine learning models and evaluate crime predictions.
+Use the Python script to train machine learning models and evaluate crime predictions.

 ``` bash
 python crime_predictor.py
 ```

+5.**Start the Streamlit Dashboard**:
-## Start the Streamlit Dashboard: Launch the frontend dashboard for interactive crime predictions.
+Launch the frontend dashboard for interactive crime predictions.
 ```bash
 streamlit run app.py
 ```

+6. **Access the Dashboard**:
-## Access the Dashboard: Open your browser and go to:
+Open your browser and go to:
 ```bash
 http://localhost:8501
 ```

-## Making Predictions:
+7. **Making Predictions**:

 - Input date, time, and ZIP code into the dashboard.
 - Select the incident type and district to receive a crime prediction.